plantzaza/6530250051-github.io/Data-Quality.md

 Sample: A self-driving car uses AI to understand its environment, make decisions on the road, and navigate without human intervention.

-Let me know if you'd like me to apply this structure to a specific topic!